 Morph was created by Peter Lord and David Sproxton to feature in the children’s programme Take Hart alongside the artist and presenter Tony Hart.
-Peter and David made a very simple terracotta-coloured figure who could change shape, and because he could metamorphose they called him Morph.
-This is Morph’s first ever TV appearance from the first episode of Take Hart which was broadcast on BBC1 on 15 Feb 1977.
+Peter and David made a very simple terracotta-coloured figure who could change shape, and because he could metamorphose they called him Morph!
+Morph’s first ever TV appearance was on the first episode of Take Hart which was broadcast on BBC1 on 15 Feb 1977.
 In the series, Morph would act as a foil to Tony, generally get into mischief and make a mess of Tony’s desk!
 Morph has always been hand-made out of one lump of clay.
 Morph stands 12cm tall and weighs 5 ½ oz.
 To check they always used the same amount of clay, Peter and David would weigh the clay on some old scales that they found in a junk shop in Bristol.
 There is an ‘M’ on the correct weight.

 2009 saw Morph make his modelling debut, featuring in a high-fashion shoot for Esquire Magazine.
 In the same year, following the death of Tony Hart, a flash mob of Morph models gathered outside the Tate Modern in London to pay tribute to the much-loved and inspirational TV presenter.